taocpp/taopq/doc/Installation.md

 cmake_find_package
 ```

-To check which the latest Taopq packaged version available for download, visit: https://conan.io/center/taocpp-taopq.
+To check which the latest taoPQ packaged version available for download, visit: https://conan.io/center/taocpp-taopq.
 Or, you can simply search by using the Conan client command:

     conan search -r conancenter taocpp-taopq

-Now, to install Taopq and its dependencies, run:
+Now, to install taoPQ and its dependencies, run:

     conan install .